-#1 Females are a Scarce Resource in Family Films
+KEY FINDINGS Females Are a Scarce Resource in Family Films

 A total of 5,554 distinct speaking characters appeared across the sample, with 29.2% female and 70.8% male.
-Put differently, 2.42 males are depicted to every 1 female.
+Put differently, 2.42 males are depicted to every one female.
 MPAA rating is statistically but trivially (less than 5%) associated with gender.
-Of all speaking characters, 32.4% are female in G-rated films, 30% are female in PG-rated films, and 27.7% are female in PG13-rated films.
-These percentages suggest that females are still under represented in motion pictures, despite comprising over 50% of the U.S. population.

-Besides on screen, females also are infrequent behind the camera (see Figure 1).
-We noted the gender of every director, writer, and producer across the 122 films.
-Across 1,565 content creators, only 7% of directors, 13% of writers, and 20% of producers are female.
-This translates into 4.88 males working behind-the-scenes (b-t-s) to every one female.
-Clearly, our on screen and behind the camera results show females are scarce in family films.
+Of all speaking characters, 32.4% are female in G-rated films, 30% are female in PG-rated films and 27.7% are female in PG-13-rated films.
+These percentages suggest that females are still underrepresented in motion pictures, despite comprising over 50% of the U.S. population.
+Females are also infrequent behind the camera (see Figure 1).
+We noted the gender of every director, writer and producer in the 122 films.
+Of 1,565 content creators, only 7% of directors, 13% of writers, and 20% of producers are female.
+This translates into 4.88 males working behind-the-scenes to every one female.
+Clearly, our on-screen and behind-the-camera results show females are scarce in family films.